 Total COGS: $450,000 45%

 Now if your sales were to go to $2,000,000, your costs might look like this, assuming no change in your product mix:

 Direct labor: $460,000 23%

 Direct materials: $380,000 19%

 Notice that while your sales doubled, your expenses doubled with them as your direct labor, direct materials and direct supplies doubled to manufacture the additional product.
-However this doubling in COGS did not result in doubling of your percentage.
+However this doubling in COGS did not result in doubling of the percentage of each of them.

 What’s the takeaway here?
 The percentage of your total COGS is how many cents on the dollar it costs you to make your products.
-So, in the above example, whether your lab makes $1MM or $2MM of product, it still costs $0.45 on each dollar in costs.
+So, in the above example, whether your lab makes $1MM or $2MM of product, it still costs $0.45 on each dollar in total cost of good sold.
 The remainder of this number is your gross profit, which, in this example is $0.55 on each dollar.
-So you have $545,000 in gross profit at $1MM in sales and $1,090,000 in gross profit on $2MM in sales.
+So you have $550,000 in gross profit at $1MM in sales and $1,100,000 in gross profit on $2MM in sales.

-Next month we will discuss the next of the remaining two levers of profitability in your lab.
+Next month we will discuss the next of the remaining levers of profitability in your dental lab.
 Subscribe to get notified or make sure to revisit our page often.

-This is why understanding your financials is a critical part of being able to control your business.
 The first step in using your financials this way is to make sure your financials are accurate; meaning your expenses are all properly classified.
 From there, you can easily see your percentages, understand your costs to make your product and improve your gross margin.
-We have a great program to show your accounting person which expenses go where and how to set up your financials so you can use them as a management tool to start understanding and improving your labs profitability.
+We have a great program to set up your financials so you can use them as a management tool to start understanding and improving your labs profitability.
 Call or email to learn more about getting our Financials as a Management Tool program for your lab.

-Let's work together.
-Book your first call, attend an event or contact David today to start making some great decisions together for your dental laboratory.
+Let's work together. contact David today to start making some great decisions together for your dental laboratory.